What SoftBank really wants

 Out of the fire

+Thanks to that 20 percent IRR that it’s targeting, “[Vision Fund] can pay what they’re paying.
+They’ve promised their LPs a lower return threshold, so they can underwrite to those lower returns, while projecting much bigger outcomes.”

+What “people don’t appreciate,” adds Bussbang, is that this is just the beginning.
+“Son is providing a way for sovereign wealth funds to invest $2 billion at a time into an asset class they can’t otherwise access,” he says.
+“If they want to invest through a Spark or and IVP, the most [of their capital that they can invest through the funds] is, say, $50 million.
+Vision Fund meanwhile [accommodates] a flow of capital that hasn’t had a way of accessing this highly fragmented market.”

-Unsurprisingly, those close to Softbank’s thinking argue the fund is simply misunderstood.
+Unsurprisingly, those close to Softbank’s thinking say that the fund is simply misunderstood.

-Asked about the giant checks that Vision Fund is writing, and whether these could limit the upside for its portfolio companies’ employees, limit the companies’ exit options, or promote the kind of reckless spending that has killed many a promising company, these loyalists argue that Softbank is anything but careless in its check writing, noting that Softbank typically demands board seats and certain rights that protect its investments.
+Asked, for example, about the giant checks that Vision Fund is writing, and whether these could limit the upside for its portfolio companies’ employees, limit the companies’ exit options, or promote the kind of reckless spending that has killed many a promising company, these loyalists argue that Softbank is anything but careless in its check writing, noting that Softbank typically demands board seats and certain rights that protect its investments.

 “I don’t think it’s overfunding companies,” says one source.
 “The team is definitely holding companies’ feet to the fire to ensure they allocate their resources the right way.”

 Despite the massive checks it’s writing, SoftBank has already appeared somewhat fallible at times.

 Last week, for example, just one month after leading a $1.1 billion investment in a biopharma holding company called Roivant, a widely awaited drug candidate that would have been a blockbuster for one of Roivant’s subsidiaries, Axovant, was deemed ineffective.

 Axovant’s formerly high-flying shares tanked on the news; Roivant remains the company’s biggest shareholder.

 It was a crushing development for Roivant.
-Yet in a reminder that it’s too early to judge SoftBank’s strategy, Roivant received more promising news last night, when a Phase 3 trial in which it’s involved produced positive results.
+Yet in what could serve as a reminder that it’s too early to judge SoftBank’s strategy, Roivant received more promising new yesterday, when a Phase 3 trial in which another of its subsidiaries is involved produced positive results.

 Says one source close to Softbank, “If mistakes have been made so far, no one will know for another 18 months.”

-He points to Nvidia, whose value has risen since Softbank invested $4 billion into the publicly traded company in May, when the company’s shares were trading at $137 apiece.
+This person points to Nvidia, whose value has risen since Softbank invested $4 billion into the publicly traded company in May, when the company’s shares were trading at $137 apiece.
 (They now trade at $180.)
 “Whatever is visible,” he added, “has made money.”Featured Image: Tomohiro Ohsumi/Getty Images

 0